XyEloise/Unet_medical_image/how_to_use_git.markdown

 git checkout -b new_remote_branch (set and change to new branch) git push origin local_new_remote_branch:remote_new_remote_branch (push local new branch to remote)

+## how to solve (master|REBASE 1/2)?
+use 'git rebase --abort'

+## how to solve (master|MERGING)?
+git reset --hard head # get back to origin version

+## it's import to get a backup in case git pull would cover local document and lost some data